 MANAGED CLOUD MIGRATION

-Move anything to the cloud — keep every certification.
+Move anything to the cloud — without losing your compliance footing.

 A passed audit before migration becomes a failed audit after.
 We re-map controls, preserve evidence, across AWS, Azure, or Google Cloud.